 Talent applying povidone-iodine solution to sterilize the shaved area.

-Now use a sterile seizer to create a 6-millimeter circular full-thickness cutaneous wound on the dorsal surface of each mouse [1].
+Now use a sterile scissor to create a 6-millimeter circular full-thickness cutaneous wound on the dorsal surface of each mouse [1].

 Talent creating a circular wound on the mouse's dorsal surface.